The Return of Mr. Bean: Act 2: The Restaurant

 Bean goes to a fancy restaurant to celebrate his birthday.
 While making his choice and leaving the money for the food on a plate, he writes out a birthday card to himself, feigning surprise upon opening and reading it.
 When the maître d' returns, Bean orders what he thinks will be a regular steak, and as he waits for his food, he takes a moment to sample some of the house wine before using the glasses on his table to chime out "Happy Birthday to Me".
-When the waiter arrives with his meal, Bean pays him for the meal, making him think he is being given a generous tip.
+When the waiter arrives with his meal, Bean pays him, making the waiter think he is being given a generous tip.
 Upon being left to eat his meal, Bean realises that he ordered a steak tartare, and becomes disgusted upon tasting it and being forced to swallow the first bite to avoid upsetting the restaurant staff.
-Seeking to avoid eating the rest of it, Bean cuts it up and sticks bits of the meal in an ashtray, in a tiny flower vase, in a hollowed out bread roll, under a small plate, and in the base of a sugar bowl.
+Seeking to avoid eating the rest of it, Bean cuts it up and sticks bits of the meal into an ashtray, a tiny flower vase, a hollowed-out bread roll, under a small plate, and into the base of a sugar bowl.

-Shortly after this, a violinist walks towards his table and, spotting his card, plays "Happy Birthday" for him, before playing another tune, holding a note until Bean eats another piece of steak.
+Shortly after this, a violinist walks towards Bean's table and, spotting his card, plays "Happy Birthday" for him, before playing another tune, holding a note until he eats another piece of steak.
 As soon as the violinist turns his back on him, Bean spits it down the violinist's trousers, and puts some in a distracted woman's handbag.
-The waiter trips up over Bean's outstretched leg.
+The waiter trips over Bean's outstretched leg.
 Using this opportunity to cover up his actions, Bean declares that the accident caused his meal to be spread everywhere he hid it, leading the maître d' to apologise for the accident and relocate him to another table.
 The waiter soon brings over a new meal on the house, which, to Bean's horror, is another steak tartare, slightly larger than the original.
-Bean is now pressured to eat it all up, as the waiter, maître d' and violinist are all watching him.
+Bean is now pressured to eat it all up, as the waiter, maître d', and violinist are all watching him.